Duration and Convexity

 As you can see in the Convexity Adjustment Formula #2 that the convexity is divided by 2, so using the Formula #2's together yields the same result as using the Formula #1's together.

 To add further to the confusion, sometimes both convexity measure formulas are calculated by multiplying the denominator by 100, in which case, the corresponding convexity adjustment formulas are multiplied by 10,000 instead of just 100!
-Just keep in mind that convexity values as calculated by various calculators on the Internet can yield results that differ by a factor of 100.
+Just keep in mind that convexity values as calculated by various online calculators can yield results that differ by a factor of 100.
 They can all be correct if the correct convexity adjustment formula is used!

 Convexity is usually a positive term regardless of whether the yield is rising or falling, hence, it is positive convexity.
 However, sometimes the convexity term is negative, such as occurs when a callable bond is nearing its call price.
 Below the call price, the price-yield curve follows the same positive convexity as an option-free bond, but as the yield falls and the bond price rises to near the call price, the positive convexity becomes negative convexity, where the bond price is limited at the top by the call price.
 Hence, like the terms for modified and effective duration, there is also modified convexity, which is the measured convexity when there is no expected change in future cash flows, and effective convexity, which is the convexity measure for a bond for which future cash flows are expected to change.